Sue v Hill: Jurisdiction

 Another question in the case was whether the High Court, sitting as the Court of Disputed Returns, had jurisdiction to hear the case.
 Hill argued that because of the structure of the Commonwealth Electoral Act 1918, the court could not hear the case.
 She argued that elections could not be disputed by petition if the dispute was about the eligibility of a candidate, as another provision of the Act meant that it would require a resolution of the relevant house of Parliament, the Senate in this case.

 The government argued that the sections of the Act dealing with disputation by petition encompassed any question about the validity of an election, including the eligibility of a candidate, and that the sections should be interpreted broadly.
 Sue made a similar argument, saying that the sections allowing disputes by petition and the sections allowing disputes by the relevant house of Parliament were not mutually exclusive and that elections could be disputed by either the Parliament or the people.

 Separation of powers

 Hill also argued that if the Electoral Act actually appeared to confer jurisdiction on the court, it was nevertheless invalid, as the determination of disputes about election results is a non-judicial function.
 Also, the doctrine of separation of powers meant that non-judicial power cannot be conferred on a Chapter III Court such as the High Court.

-Both the government and Sue argued that two previous decisions, which may have inter alia suggested that determining disputed returns is a non-judicial function, were incorrect.
+Both the government and Sue argued that two previous decisions, which may have among other things suggested that determining disputed returns is a non-judicial function, were incorrect.
 They said that the jurisdiction conferred by the Act required the court to consider real issues and not "abstract or hypothetical questions".
 They also said that the Act gave the court a wide discretion and allowed it to function in a manner entirely consistent with the exercise of judicial power.